 Alex Tremulis’s visit to Ypsilanti—

-Return Visit of Abe to Ypsilanti—
+Return Visit of Abe to Ypsilanti/discussion of the plant—

 - The plant was PT’s first choice (fit his big dreams).